tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 *“Aw Barnacles!”* Patrick cries.
 He was so close that he could taste victory.
-Valgrind smashed his hopes into nothing better than the <a href="http://spongebob.wikia.com/wiki/Chum_Bucket" style="text-decoration:none" target="_blank">Chum Bucket</a>.
+Valgrind smashed his hopes into nothing better than the [Chum Bucket](http://spongebob.wikia.com/wiki/Chum_Bucket).
 Now he has to go back and manage all those pointers he used.
 Had he only taken the time to learn smart pointers.
 Tsk tsk.

 ##Why Use Smart Pointers?
 As Patrick learned, regular pointers (known as raw pointers) must be self-managed.
-They’re like <a href="http://spongebob.wikia.com/wiki/Sheldon_J._Plankton" style="text-decoration:none" target="_blank">Plankton</a>: they must be closely monitored or they have to potential to cause major problems.
+They’re like [Plankton](http://spongebob.wikia.com/wiki/Sheldon_J._Plankton): they must be closely monitored or they have to potential to cause major problems.
 In other words, when you create a raw pointers, you must delete them yourself explicitly in the program.
 Forgetting to do so can cause major memory leaks!
 Deleting them yourself may not seem like a big deal, but you must correctly decide when to do so, so you don’t ruin the rest of your program.